BNLNLP/PPI-Relation-Extraction/README.md

 # PPI-Relation-Extraction
-This is the official code of the paper
+This is the official code of the paper:

 Protein-Protein Interactions (PPIs) Extraction from Biomedical Literature using Attention-based Relational Context Information (link will be added.)